mrolims/pynamicalsys/docs/source/dds_ldi.rst

         x_{n+1}^{(4)} &= x_{n}^{(4)} - \epsilon_2\sin(x_{n}^{(3)} + x_{n}^{(4)}) - \xi[1 - \cos(x_{n}^{(1)} + x_{n}^{(2)} + x_{n}^{(3)} + x_{n}^{(4)})] \bmod{2\pi}.
     \end{align*}

-The LDI is computed using :py:meth:`LDI <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.LDI>` method from the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+The LDI is computed using :py:meth:`LDI <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.LDI>` method from the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 Let's compute the LDI for :math:`k = 2`, :math:`k = 3`, and :math:`k = 4` for this map.
 First, we need to import the necessary modules and define the dynamical system:

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem as dds
+    from pynamicalsys import DiscreteDynamicalSystem as dds

     # Define the symplectic map
     ds = dds(model="4d symplectic map")

-To make sure the order at which order the parameters should be passed, we can use the :py:meth:`info <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.info>` property:
+To make sure the order at which order the parameters should be passed, we can use the :py:meth:`info <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.info>` property:

 .. code-block:: python